-The TRA and the High Court (each called a "hearing authority" for tax purposes) are the first judicial forums available to a taxpayer wishing to contest the outcome of the tax disputes process.
+The TRA and the High Court (each called a “hearing authority” for tax purposes) are the first judicial forums available to a taxpayer wishing to contest the outcome of the tax disputes process.
 The TRA is a tribunal that hears only tax challenges.
 Its proceedings are not open to the public, and published decisions have all identifying details removed.
-The current TRA is a District Court Judge, although the appointee need not be one.
+In the past, TRAs have been district court judges, although the appointee need not be a judge and the current TRA is an experienced tax barrister.
 The TRA can receive any evidence it considers may assist in its decision, even if such evidence would not be admissible in the High Court.
 Costs cannot generally be awarded against an unsuccessful litigant in the TRA.
-The cost of litigating in the TRA can be less than in the High Court, though that is not always so.
+The cost of litigating in the TRA can be less than in the High Court, although this is not always so.

 Both hearing authorities have all of the powers, duties, functions and discretions of IR when hearing and determining a tax challenge.
 Although advocates must adhere to the usual rules of evidence, in both forums a taxpayer may appear for themselves, often with considerable assistance from the Bench.